-■ Management of Sustainable Energy and Resources
+Management of Sustainable Energy and Resources

-Taiwan is fully committed to developing green energy sources to achieve the goal of increasing the share of electricity generated from renewables to 20% of total power generation by 2025.
-Construction of the third liquefied natural gas receiving facility will be accelerated to increase the use of natural gas for power generation and reduce pollution and carbon emissions from coal-fired power plants, to provide stable and clean electrical power and energy while achieving the policy goal of transforming our energy industry.
+Taiwan is fully committed to developing new green energy sources to achieve the goal of increasing the share of electricity generated from renewables to 20% of total generation by 2025.
+Construction of the third liquefied natural gas receiving station will be accelerated to increase the use of natural gas for power generation and reduce pollution and carbon emissions from coal-fired power plants, thus providing stable and clean electrical power and energy supply while achieving energy transition policy goals.